cloud-66-internal/help.cloud66.com/_includes/how-to-guides/add-ins/add-ins-jobs.md

 ## Overview

-To add a job, simply click on the _+_ button on the add-ins menu of your stack page.
+To add a job, simply click on the _+_ button on the add-ins menu of your application page.
 Your run results (success, failure and any output) can be seen in real-time on the job detail page.

 ## Run a job
 You can set the timing of the job in either minutes, hours, a daily, weekly and monthly time, as well as on demand (under the hood, scheduled jobs are run as cronjobs on your server).

 ## Variety of jobs
-There are a variety of jobs for your stack.
+There are a variety of jobs for your application.

 {% if page.collection == 'maestro' %}